Lourdes water: Modern times

 Lourdes water flows from a spring in the back area of Grotto at the same spot where it was discovered by Bernadette.
 At maximum, the water flows at 40 litres per minute.
 The water is collected in a cistern, and dispensed via a system of taps near the shrine, where pilgrims may drink it or collect it in bottles or other containers to take with them.
 The original spring can be seen within the Grotto, lit from below, and protected by a glass screen.Over the last few years the system of taps has been progressively altered.
 As of 2008, water is dispensed from a series of taps set into stone in a circle around the base of one of the smaller towers of the Upper Basilica.

-In 2002 the Water Walk was introduced, across the Gave and slightly downstream from the Grotto.
+In 2002 the Water Walk was introduced, across the Gave river and slightly downstream from the Grotto.
 It consists of a series of nine stations at which there is a small Lourdes water font.
 The stations form a walkway along the Gave which can be followed in either direction.
 As they walk, pilgrims are invited to wash or drink, and meditate on passages from the Bible.
 Each station carries a title of the Virgin Mary, such as "Queen of the Apostles", "Mother of Good Counsel", and "Our Lady of Light".

 Traditionally, pilgrims collect gallons of water at the taps to be given to family and friends unable to make the trip to Lourdes.
 As of summer 2007, Mistral Air passengers on pilgrimage to Lourdes were forbidden to bring containers of water on the plane.
 Officials at Tarbes Airport said this was in keeping with new anti-terrorism regulations about liquids following the 2006 transatlantic aircraft plot.

-Alleged medical properties

-Many believers experience Lourdes water as helping to improve their health, but there is a risk that sick people may stop effective medical procedures if they have too much confidence in the water, which may at times be healing simply by virtue of the placebo effect.
-Saint Bernadette herself said that people were healed by their faith and prayers.